-His debut recording as a leader, In Suspension (Innova Recordings), garnered acclaim for pushing the boundaries of the traditional organ trio, and was considered for a Grammy nomination for “Best Jazz Instrumental Album.”
+As a recording artist, his debut as a leader, In Suspension (Innova Recordings), garnered acclaim for pushing the boundaries of the traditional organ trio, and was considered for a Grammy nomination for “Best Jazz Instrumental Album.”
 Included are six originals and two reimagined standards with organist Steven Snyder and drummer Jason Tiemann.
-Critics describe it as, “angular and complex...with lots of twists and turns” - Jazz Weekly, “strong in all respects” - All About Jazz, and “an incredibly impressive debut release” - Critical Jazz.
+Critics describe it as, “angular and complex...with lots of twists and turns” - Jazz Weekly and “strong in all respects” - All About Jazz.
+His most recent release, Metamorphic, features compelling and diverse works for concert saxophone by Libby Larsen, Marc Mellits, Astor Piazzolla, Benjamin Britten, and Fernande Decruck.

-Internationally, Long has toured Japan with the Cincinnati Symphony Orchestra, performing in many of the famed concert halls across Japan including Suntory Hall.
+Internationally, Long has toured Japan, China, Hong Kong, Belgium, and France with the Cincinnati Symphony Orchestra including a premiere of Gershwin's An American in Paris (critical ed.) at the newly built La Seine Musicale in Paris in 2017.
 In 2011, he was a featured soloist with multiple Grammy and Oscar winning film composer A. R. Rahman (Slumdog Millionaire) in concerts in India and Dubai, with whom he performed for audiences of 40,000.
 He has also presented performances at the World Saxophone Congress - he performed his own compositions in Strasbourg, France in 2015, he performed In Two Worlds by Morton Subotnick in St. Andrews, Scotland, and premiered Quartet #2 by Bob Mintzer in Montréal, Canada.

 As a soloist, he was featured at the 14th International Conference of the World Association of Symphonic Bands and Ensembles where his performance of Alarcón’s Concertango, with the composer conducting his ensemble from Spain, was described as “virtuosic” - WASBE World.
 In 2008, Long recorded Sketches for Alto Saxophone and Percussion Ensemble by Philip Parker.
 He has also been a soloist with the Cincinnati Pops, PsychoAcoustic and Cincinnati Contemporary Orchestras, Michael Feinstein, the Blue Wisp Big Band, and the Cohesion Jazz Ensemble.
 In addition, he was selected to perform as a soloist on evening concerts at both the 2013 Region 5 North American Saxophone Alliance Conference at BGSU and the 2008 NASA Biennial Conference at the University of South Carolina.